-Pickle formats are efficient formats to support transport, marshalling or serialization of objects [23].
-Riggs defines: "Pickling is the process of creating a serialized representation of objects.
+Pickle formats are efficient formats to support transport, marshaling or serialization of objects [17].
+Riggs defines the following: 'Pickling is the process of creating a serialized representation of objects.
 Pickling defines the serialized form to include meta information that identifies the type of each object and the relationships between objects within a stream.
 Values and types are serialized with enough information to insure that the equivalent typed object and the objects to which it refers can be recreated.
-Unpickling is the complementary process of recreating objects from the serialized representation." (extracted from [23])
+Unpickling is the complementary process of recreating objects from the serialized representation.' (extracted from [17])

 Fuel's pickle format works this way: during serialization, it first performs an analysis phase, which is a first traversal of the graph.
 During such traversal, each object is associated to a specific cluster.
-Then Fuel first writes the instances (vertexes in the object graph) and after that, the references (edges).
+Then, Fuel first writes the instances (vertexes in the object graph) and after that, the references (edges).
 While materializing, Fuel first materializes the instances.
-Since all the objects of a cluster have the same type, Fuel stores and reads that information in the stream only once.
+Because all the objects of a cluster have the same type, Fuel stores and reads that information in the stream only once.
 The materialization can be done in a bulk way (it can just iterate and instantiate the objects).
-Finally, Fuel iterates and set the references for each of the materialized objects.
+Finally, Fuel iterates and sets the references for each of the materialized objects.

-Even if the main goal of Fuel is materialization speed, the benchmarks of Section $\frac{6}{6}$ show we also have almost the best speed on serialization too.
+Even if the main goal of Fuel is materialization speed, the benchmarks of Section 6 show that we also have almost the best speed on serialization.